-The Seeding step is available if you have selected the Low connection bandwidth option at the Job step of the wizard.
+The Seeding step is available if you have selected the Replica seeding option at the Job step of the wizard.
 You can use this step to configure replica seeding and mapping for the replication job.

 Configuring Replica Seeding

 If you plan to replicate to a remote DR site over WAN or low-bandwidth network, you can use replica seeding.
 Replica seeding helps reduce the amount of VM data transferred over the network.

 Replica seeding can be used if you have a backup for the replicated VM on the backup repository located in the DR site.
 In this case, you can point the replication copy job to the backup repository where the backup file resides.
 During the first session of the replication job, Veeam Backup & Replication will use this backup file as a "seed".
 Veeam Backup & Replication will restore the VM image from the backup file and register the VM replica on the target host.
 After that, Veeam Backup & Replication will synchronize the VM replica with the source VM.
 All subsequent incremental replication runs will be performed in the regular course.